PowerBagel911/COS20031-Database-Design-Project/SECRETS_SETUP.md

 1. **Local development**: Check that your `secrets.toml` file exists in the `.streamlit` directory and contains the correct values
 2. **Streamlit Cloud**: Verify that you've added the secrets in the Streamlit Cloud dashboard correctly
 3. **Connection errors**: Double-check that your database credentials are correct and that the database server is accessible from your environment
+4. **University database access**: If deploying to Streamlit Cloud, note that it might not have direct access to university databases behind VPNs or firewalls

 For database connection issues, make sure your database server allows connections from your IP address or the Streamlit Cloud servers.